 You will also need to make sure the content your sponsors are delivering is valuable for your audience, or you might lose some of your sport fans.
 This is definitely something you should think about as well.
 If you have difficulties doing this yourself, you can always use sports sponsorship agencies.

-Marketing Trends for Sports Sponsorship in 2019
+Marketing Trends for a Sponsorship in Sports for 2019

 We can conclude that sports sponsorships are booming in 2019, and likely this will still be the case moving forward.
 Companies have been offering loads of money to get their brand message across to the big public.
 Sport is also a great industry for them, since it offers something extremely valuable, which is real emotion.